 |Organized by Late Night Events|

-Crown Zenith is Legal - This Event Will Use PTCGO (Not PTCG LIVE)
+Scarlet and Violet is Legal - This Event Will Use PTCG Live (not PTCGO)

 These Standard events are brought to you by The Shuffle Squad, Late Night Events, and our amazing Sponsors.
-This is a Late Night Special Event which means the prizing is likely different than usual and it might start at a different time than it regularly does.
+Top players will earn the opportunity to compete in the Late Night Series Season Invitational with a grand prize of a fully paid trip to the 2023 World Championships in Yokohoma, Japan!
 Be sure to read all of the rules to avoid potential penalties.
 Best of luck!

 - Swiss Round BO1 matches are 25 minutes long with 3 mins of Check In per round